zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

 1. Sysmon is not a replacement for an SIEM or EDR.
 2. Sysmon is a service which provides non-default, rich log and telemetry capabilities for Windows endpoints.
-3. Sysmon [event IDs](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon#events) allow new data sources to become visible for defenders.
+3. Sysmon [event IDs](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon#events) allow new data sources to become visible to defenders.
 4. **Rich** in the context of [data sources](https://attack.mitre.org/datasources/) also means **noise**.
 Beware of lots and lots of logs.
 5. Collect what you need, nothing more, nothing less.
 I'd like to quote [Alex Teixeira](https://detect.fyi/sysmon-a-viable-alternative-to-edr-44d4fbe5735a):